f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab03.rst

 **Exercise 1 - Generate Traffic**
 ---------------------------------

 #.
 Before using Locust you must first start the locust application.
-From VS Code browser tab open a new terminal
+From the VS Code browser tab open a new terminal
    window, (see below).

    .. image:: images/locust_1.png